From the Louisiana Purchase to the Oregon Trail: America's westward expansion

 However, it was only after American troops marched into Mexico City that Mexico finally surrendered.

-The war came to an end with the Treaty of Guadalupe Hidalgo, which meant the acquisition of 500,000 square miles (1,300,000 square km) of Mexican territory, from the Rio Grande to the Pacific Ocean.
+The war came to an end in 1848 with the Treaty of Guadalupe Hidalgo, which meant the acquisition of 500,000 square miles (1,300,000 square km) of Mexican territory, from the Rio Grande to the Pacific Ocean.

 The new territories included the areas occupied by the modern states of California, Nevada, Utah, New Mexico, and most of Arizona and Colorado.